nilton61/Choreography/examples/hierarchical_state_machine/readme.md

 ## State machine

 In this example we are showing how Choreography can be used to implement hierarchical state machines.
 We have a main state machine with 3 states: forth, back, backAndForth.
 Each of the main states shows a diffrent pattern of blinking leds.
+The transition between states is controlled by reading the oneShot bollean variable set by the debounce machine below.
 Each of these patterns is a state machine of its own.
-The following diagram explains this:
+The following state diagram explains this:

 ```mermaid
 stateDiagram-v2